-After visiting Kendal Hills Game Farm just north of Toronto Canada, I knew I had to get my hands on its incredibly flavourful and hearty Mushroom & Vegetable Vegan Soup.
+After visiting Kendal Hills Game Farm just north of Toronto in Canada, I knew I had to get my hands on its incredibly flavorful and hearty Mushroom Vegan Soup.
 The perfect meal for a cold winter day.

 I received an email from Kendal Hills Game Farm inviting loyal customers to their first “open farm” in early November.
 As I knew they specialized in mushrooms, I told my husband that we had to go.
 (I love mushrooms).
 Farm tours, free apple cider and delicious mushroom soup (or chicken soup) made it the perfect Sunday afternoon outing.

 It turned out to be an informative day.
 We learned a lot about how they grow mushrooms and the farm’s aspirations for an “edible forest” where the land would be used to naturally produce a wide variety of food.

 The farm also raises chickens outside with plenty of sunlight and space to walk around.
 I was pleased to learn that while the chicken aren’t considered “organic”, they only eat organic feed.
 All in all, the farm offered great practices, delicious food and a very friendly atmosphere thanks to the kindness of Dave, his wife Emily and their family.